sitecoreops-terraform/terraform-provider-sitecoreai/examples/README.md

 ### [1.
 Reading/](1.reading/)

-A very basic example, showing
+This is a very basic example, only reading from SitecoreAI but still showing how to
 - Configure provider credentials
 - Look up existing project using data sources
 - Use outputs to display project information

+This example is safe to run even with your existing environment, as it will not make any changes, even when running `terraform apply`